ndrean/phoenix_solid/README.md

 The project describes recipes of how to include a [SolidJS](https://www.solidjs.com/) app in a Phoenix app  in two ways:

 - embedded with a "hook" in a Liveview,
-- or rendered on a separate page.
+- or rendered on a separate page from a controller with `Plug.Conn.send_resp`

 Why would you do this?
 Many apps are developed as hybrid web apps: a SPA communicating with a backend.